Laura Stevens ~ Treasurer

 “I was 17 years old when I first told my boyfriend, Matt (now my husband), of my desire to someday adopt.
 I felt there were so many children out there needing a home, and I had to be a part of giving them a home and family in some way.
 How serendipitous is it that just weeks after moving to this area of Maine, when we were actively looking for a church, that we received a postcard in the mail for a church that was led by a family that had just adopted through the foster care system (and would shortly be placed with more children!)
 If that isn’t a “God” thing, then I don’t know what is!

 We have served with Scot and Nicki (Project Sparrow’s Executive Director) in various ministries since 2012.
 Since that time, Matt and I have had two biological daughters of our own, Elise in 2013, and Audrey in 2015.
 About the time Audrey turned one, I was lamenting how uncertain my dream for adoption was becoming, when that same week Nicki called me up and told me about this idea she had, called “Project Sparrow.”
 Another perfect timing from God!
 It has been through Project Sparrow, and its programs, that I’ve been able to give back with my specific gifts and talents.
-While I still have hope that someday in the future we will be able to give a home – temporary or permanent – to foster children in Maine, I firmly believe that not everyone has to be called to be a foster parent to be able to be involved and help these children, and right now my place is right here – with Project Sparrow.”
+We went through the licensing process to become foster parents in the state of Maine in 2018 and have already been able to be apart of helping reunify a child to their birth family.
+I firmly believe that not everyone has to be called to be a foster parent to be able to be involved and help these children, and right now my place is right here – with Project Sparrow.”

 Amy McCollett ~ Board Member